Creation of color centers in diamond by recoil implantation through dielectric films

-To calculate the formation yield of NV and SiV centers, we first simulated the nitrogen and silicon atom distribution by TRIM~\cite{zieglerSRIMStoppingRange2010} and obtained the number of recoil-implanted atoms per gallium ion (FIG.~\ref{yield}(a) and (b)).
-Relative contributions to the total PL intensity (FIG.~\ref{yield}(c)) from the different color centers were calculated by fitting the PL spectra with a weighted sum of NV$^0$ spectrum, NV$^-$ spectrum, SiV$^-$ spectrum, and the ``irradiation-induced fluorescence'' spectrum (FIG.~\ref{outline}(d), purple line).
-After normalizing the respective PL intensity to that of a sample with known defect density, we derived the formation yield (FIG.~\ref{yield}(d)) for NV and SiV centers from the two samples (see Supplemental Materials).
-The maximum yield is on the order of $10^{-3}\%$, much lower than 0.5\%\,-\,50\% that is obtained by direct ion implantation~\cite{lagomarsinoCreationSiliconVacancyColor2021,schroderScalableFocusedIon2017,spinicelliEngineeredArraysNitrogenvacancy2011,naydenovEnhancedGenerationSingle2010,sangtawesinHighlyTunableFormation2014,itoNitrogenvacancyCentersCreated2017, meijerGenerationSingleColor2005}.
-However, this is expected as the implanted atoms are not only very close to the surface but also in regions of very high ion fluence.
-Both factors have the effect of reducing the PL intensity~\cite{santoriVerticalDistributionNitrogenvacancy2009} and decreasing the formation yield~\cite{schroderScalableFocusedIon2017, ofori-okaiSpinPropertiesVery2012}.
-In particular, the yield of the SiV centers is higher in the SiN$_x$ sample, which is likely because the SiV$^{2-}$ (dark state) can capture holes that are photo-generated from the nearby NV$^0$ centers and become SiV$^-$ (bright state)~\cite{gardillProbingChargeDynamics2021}.
-The PL intensities in FIG.~\ref{yield}(c) remained ``saturated'' for the 6 highest-dose squares.
-This implies that we used excessive ion fluences for all of the SiN$_x$ squares.
-However, it is still possible to probe lower-dose conditions by taking measurements in the halo region, where the fluence of the neutralized gallium ions should be much lower.
+To calculate the formation yield of the NV and SiV centers, we first simulated the nitrogen and silicon atom distribution by TRIM~\cite{zieglerSRIMStoppingRange2010} and obtained the number of recoil-implanted atoms per gallium ion (FIG.~\ref{yield}(a) and (b)).
+Relative contributions to the total PL intensity (FIG.~\ref{yield}(c)) from the different color centers were then estimated by fitting the PL spectra with a weighted sum of NV$^0$ spectrum, NV$^-$ spectrum, SiV$^-$ spectrum, and the ``irradiation-induced fluorescence'' spectrum (FIG.~\ref{outline}(d), purple line).
+After normalizing the respective PL intensity to that from a sample with known defect density, we derived the formation yield (FIG.~\ref{yield}(d)) for NV and SiV centers in both samples (see Supplemental Material).
+The maximum yield was on the order of \st{$10^{-3}\%$}0.001\%, much lower than 0.5\%\,-\,50\% that was obtained by direct ion implantation~\cite{lagomarsinoCreationSiliconVacancyColor2021,schroderScalableFocusedIon2017,spinicelliEngineeredArraysNitrogenvacancy2011,naydenovEnhancedGenerationSingle2010,sangtawesinHighlyTunableFormation2014,itoNitrogenvacancyCentersCreated2017, meijerGenerationSingleColor2005}.
+However, this was expected as the implanted atoms were not only very close to the surface but also in regions of very high ion fluence.\st{Both factors had the effect of reducing the PL intensity~\cite{santoriVerticalDistributionNitrogenvacancy2009} and decreasing the formation yield~\cite{schroderScalableFocusedIon2017, ofori-okaiSpinPropertiesVery2012}.} Very near-surface color centers are less fluorescent~\cite{santoriVerticalDistributionNitrogenvacancy2009,ofori-okaiSpinPropertiesVery2012}, and excessive ion fluence can damage the crystal lattice thus leading to low formation yield~\cite{schroderScalableFocusedIon2017, ofori-okaiSpinPropertiesVery2012}.
+Because the lattice damage increases with the ion fluence, the ``saturated'' PL intensities for the six highest-dose squares (FIG.~\ref{yield}(c)) implies that we have used excessive dose for all SiN$_x$ squares.
+However, it was still possible to probe lower-dose conditions by taking measurements in the halo region, where the fluence of the neutralized gallium ions should be much lower. \st{In particular}As shown by FIG.~\ref{yield}(d), the \st{calculated }yield of the SiV centers was higher in the SiN$_x$ sample\st{,}.
+This\st{which} is likely because the SiV$^{2-}$ (dark state) \st{could}can capture holes that \st{were}are photo-generated from the nearby NV$^0$ centers and \st{became}become SiV$^-$ (bright state)~\cite{gardillProbingChargeDynamics2021}. \st{The PL intensities in FIG.~\ref{yield}(c) remained ``saturated'' for the six highest-dose squares.
+This implied that we used excessive ion fluences for all of the SiN$_x$ squares.
+However, it was still possible to probe lower-dose conditions by taking measurements in the halo region, where the fluence of the neutralized gallium ions should be much lower.}